Forensic, Insolvency & Turnaround practitioners

 Our promise is solving tight and complex situations.
 We will ensure that you and your clients receive first class service with the objective of bringing a commercial solution to those in financial distress.

-Condon Associates is a member of the Condon Associates Group with a committed group of professionals dedicated to the provision of quality advice and guidance in the fields of Forensic Accounting, Insolvency and Turnaround Management (FIT).
+Condon Associates is a member of the Condon Advisory Group with a committed group of professionals dedicated to the provision of quality advice and guidance in the fields of Forensic Accounting, Insolvency and Turnaround Management (FIT).

 Condon Associates offers its clients the benefit of more than 140 years cumulative experience involved in business rescue, dissolution, insolvency, turnaround management, forensic accounting, special investigations and valuations.